dholland42/poetry-test/README.md

 The regression is shown in the [`test_version`](tests/test_mynamespace.py#L10) test.
-The name of the package is `testdots.cooltest`, but in poetry version 1.2.1 this for some reason gets translated to `testdots-cooltest`.
+The name of the package is `testdots.cooltest`, but in poetry version 1.2.1 this for some reason gets translated to `testdots-cooltest`, with the dot being replaced with a dash somewhere in the installation process.

 Example: